Boston: A City of History, Culture and Celebration

 Head of the Charles Regatta

-Dine Out Boston offers you the perfect opportunity to discover why Boston is one of the culinary capitals of the world.
-This twice-yearly event by Meet Boston, in partnership with participating restaurants, features prix fixe menus at multiple price points for lunch and dinner.
-The summer edition will take place from 3–16 August 2026.
-Participating restaurants offer lunch and/or dinner options at four different price points, excluding tax and gratuities.
-No passes, tickets or coupons are required, simply visit one of the participating restaurants and ask for the Dine Out Boston menu.
-Reservations are strongly encouraged.
-Some restaurants may offer the Dine Out Boston menu as a takeaway option.
+Dine Out Boston® offers the perfect opportunity to discover why Boston is one of the culinary capitals of the world whilst sipping and sampling your way around the city.
+This twice-yearly event brought to you by Meet Boston in partnership with participating restaurants, features prix fixe menus at multiple price points for lunch and dinner.
+Dine Out Boston® traditionally takes place in the winter between February and March and again in August.
+Participating restaurants offer lunch and/or dinner options at four different price points, which offer considerable savings.
+No passes, tickets or coupons are required, simply visit one of the participating restaurants and ask for the Dine Out Boston® menu.
+Reservations are encouraged to secure your preferred establishments.

 by America As You Like It 4 August 2025